watermarkhu/mkdocstrings-matlab/docs/usage/configuration/headings.md

 Show the heading of the object at the root of the documentation tree (i.e. the object referenced by the identifier after `:::`).

-It is pretty common to inject documentation for one module per page, especially when following our [automatic reference pages recipe][autopages recipe].
+It is pretty common to inject documentation for one module per page.
 Since each page already has a title, usually being the module's name, we can spare one heading level by not showing the heading for the module itself (heading levels are limited to 6 by the HTML specification).

 Sparing that extra level can be helpful when your objects tree is deeply nested (e.g. method in a class in a class in a module).
 If your objects tree is not deeply nested, and you are injecting documentation for many different objects on a single page, it might be preferable to render the heading of each object.